1jour1vin

 Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5

-3.9/5See all 3,267 reviews
+3.9/5View all 3,284 reviews

 Chablis

-Wine lovers and oenologists know the Chablis vineyards inside out.
+Wine lovers and oenologists know the Chablis vineyards inside and out.
 Located halfway between Paris and Beaune, these vineyards allow us to enjoy the fine wine known as Chablis.
 Prized for its authentic flavor and exceptional aroma, Chablis wine enjoys a worldwide reputation.

-The characteristics of Chablis wine
+The Characteristics of Chablis Wine

 How is Chablis wine made?

-The Chardonnay grape variety
+The Chardonnay Grape Variety

-The terroir of AOC Chablis wines
+The Terroir of AOC Chablis Wines

 The vast Chablis wine region is a prestigious and unique terroir.
 However, it is clearly divided to produce the four Chablis AOCs.
 The Premier Cru and Chablis AOC vineyards are located in Exogyra virgula.
 Composed of marl, these soils are also covered with gravel.
 As for the Grand Cru vineyards, they consist of clay-limestone soils, which give the wines their distinctive qualities.